algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 - **Database Indexing**: Indexes have been created on frequently queried fields to speed up database operations.
 - **Content Delivery Network (CDN)**: Static assets such as images, CSS, and JavaScript files are served through a CDN to reduce latency and improve load times.
 - **Real-Time Updates**: WebSockets are used for real-time updates, reducing the need for frequent polling and improving performance.

+### Bubble.io Performance Optimization

+In order to optimize the performance of the application, the following strategies have been applied:

+- **Minimize Workflows**: The number of workflows triggered on page load or user actions has been minimized to reduce server load and improve response times.
+- **Optimize Data Calls**: Data calls to the database have been optimized to retrieve only the necessary data, reducing the amount of data transferred and improving performance.
+- **Use of Custom States**: Custom states are used to store temporary data on the client side, reducing the need for server calls and improving performance.
+- **Nested Repeating Groups**: Nested repeating groups are avoided where possible to reduce complexity and improve performance.

 ---